MattFiler/OpenCAGE/README.md

 - Full 3D viewport to browse levels their component parts (Composites)
 - Interactive node-based scripting system to build level and mission logic
-- Model editor with importer and exporter, supporting skeletons and textures
+- Model editor with previews and importer/exporter, supporting skeletons and textures
-- Texture editor with and importer and exporter, supporting conversion to/from game formats
+- Texture editor with previews and importer/exporter, supporting conversion to/from game formats
-- Animation and sound previewer/exporter
+- Animation editor with previews and importer/exporter, supporting retargeting from some common rigs
+- Sound editor with previews and importer/exporter
 - Level baker supporting navmeshes, instanced data, radiosity, and collisions
 - Interactive node-based behaviour tree editor
 - Script-based configuration of particle systems, weapons, and characters